bibo121205/Leveraging-FaceNet-and-MTCNN-For-Real-Time-Face-Recognition-with-DeepFace-and-Streamlit/README.md

 # Face Recognition System

-A simple yet effective face recognition system built with Python, leveraging DeepFace with FaceNet 128 embeddings and manual MTCNN face detection and alignment.
+A simple yet effective face recognition system built with Python, leveraging DeepFace with FaceNet 128 embeddings and manual MTCNN face detection and alignment:

-## Features
 - Register multiple individuals using webcam or uploaded images
 - Recognize faces in real-time with confidence scores
 - Store face embeddings persistently in a database